greasonek/serverless-api/README.md

   - requires name and age input and outputs an updated object
 - /delete (handleDeletePeople / handleDeletePeople/id)
   - requires id, name and age and outputs statusCode 200

+### References and Credits

+- I USED CHAT GPT TO HELP ME WRITE THE TESTS